timepp/bdp/README.md

 ## Features

-- Pure HTML and client javascript implemented, which can be host on any online/offline web page
+- Pure HTML and client javascript which can be host on any modern web page
 - Has the viewer to present tree view and hex view
 - Coloring on different field types (support color dimming to distinguish successive range with same type)
 - On-demand UI: only the top level tree structure is constructed, deeper level of tree nodes are constructed when user click parent node